kirilkirkov/postfix-dovecot-mysql/README.md

 Only configuration for mail server

 ## What is uploaded and what I do?
 There are uploaded directory structure and files for ubuntu server correct postfix configuration.
-Copy and paste this directories and files to your servers.
+Copy and paste this directories and files to your server.

 ## Some ubuntu settings
 Add user fot vhosts directory: